Jbai795/Mostree-pub/README.md

 `sudo tc qdisc delete dev lo root netem delay 0.04ms rate 1024mbit`

 ## Offline correlation generation benchmark
 This part is about running time and communication performance from offline correlation generation for oblivious selection.
-We note that DPF-based preprocessing is suitable for oblivious selection over vectors of large dimensions.
+We note that DPF-based preprocessing is suitable for oblivious selection over vectors of large dimension.
 Therefore, the dealer uses DPF-based preproprocessing for `digits`, `spambase`, `diabetes`, `Boston`, and `MINIST`.
-For `wine` and `breast`.
 For small models `wine` and `breast`, the dealer simply distributes random one-hot vectors in the offline phase.

-Note: Currently we have not merged this preprocessing into Mostree (Mostree assumes the one-hot vectors are already generated when running the online evaluation phase).
+NOTE: Currently we have not merged this preprocessing into Mostree (Mostree assumes the one-hot vectors are already generated when running the online evaluation phase).
 Nevertheless, this part is sufficient for benchmark purposes.

 #### 1. DPF-based preprocessing
 One can run batch DPF generation performance as follows.
 ```
-cd bin
+cd ./out/build/linux/bin
 ./dpf_batch_gen 0 [port] [decision tree depth] [number of tree nodes] # terminal 0
 ./dpf_batch_gen 1 [port] [decision tree depth] [number of tree nodes] # terminal 1
 ./dpf_batch_gen 2 [port] [decision tree depth] [number of tree nodes] # terminal 2